matheus23/irreactive.com/content/declarative-apis.md

 * You can apply the CSS property `position: sticky` on a `tr` tag, but it won't do anything.

 But if all the browser is doing is _nothing_, then you're left wondering why your code doesn't have any effect!

+And this type analysis happens at _compile time_, so you'll know there's something wrong _before_ you run your code with actual data.

 The above list is by no means exhaustive.
 There's lots and lots of examples and exceptions about when certain elements, attributes or CSS styles work and it's hard to know about all edge cases.